Stacey Abrams Is Not A Magical Negro, So Stop Asking Her To Save The Country

 Advertisement

 “In my approach, in Georgia in particular, Black women have been instrumental.
-But I chafe at this idea that we then objectify one group as both savior and as responsible party.”
+But I chafe at this idea that we then objectify one group as both saviour and as responsible party.”

 Hey, if people really want to exalt Black women, here’s an idea: